 - The best way to determine year-over-year change is to look at the awareness, behavior and intentions of end consumers who purchased in the last year.
-Accordingly, five key performance indices ("KPIs") were calculated for this audience. - All changes in 2024 were statistically insignificant.
+Accordingly, five key performance indices ("KPIs") were calculated for this audience. - The awareness of paint recycling improved in 2024, as did the awareness of paint disposal opportunities and of the 100+ gallon pick-up service. - All other changes are statistically insignificant.